Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 -

-- Rub all sides of the ham down with a thin layer or mustard.
+Rub all sides of the ham down with a thin layer of mustard.

-- Pat the brown sugar, black pepper, glove, and ginger all over the ham making sure each part of covered.
+Pat the brown sugar, black pepper, clove, and ginger all over the ham, making sure each part is covered.

-- Place a saucepan over medium heat and add in the butter and brown sugar then stir.
+Place a saucepan over medium heat and add the butter and brown sugar, then stir well.

-- Stir in the honey and pineapple juice (You can use some cherry juice if you choose for color)
+Stir in the honey and pineapple juice .

-- Combine the water and cornstarch, pour and stir it into the glaze, and let it simmer for 10 minutes.
+Combine the water and cornstarch, add it to the saucepan, stir well, and simmer for 10 minutes.

-- Bake for 2 to 2-1/2 hours or until an instant thermometer reads 145 when poked in the center.
+Cover ham with aluminum foil and bake for 3 to 3 hrs 40 minutes, or until an instant thermometer reads 140°F when inserted in the center.